Hemanthneu/Hemanthneu/README.md

 "If we have data, let’s look at data.
 If all we have are opinions, let’s go with mine.” – Jim Barksdale

-I am a Master's in Data Analytics | Concentration in Data Science and Big Data | Student from 🏫 Northeastern University, Boston
+I am a Master's in Data Analytics | Student from 🏫 Northeastern University, Boston

 "If we have data, let’s look at data.
 If all we have are opinions, let’s go with mine.” – Jim Barksdale